 In addition to IRAs for individual investors, there are a variety of workplace-based accounts: 401(k) plans, used by private employers; 403(b) plans, used by schools, hospitals and other nonprofit organizations; 457 plans, used by state and local governments; and the Thrift Savings Plan, for federal workers.
-Self-employed individuals can put away more than twice as much as the average employee each year using special retirement accounts, including Simplified Employee Pensions and solo 401(k) plans.
+Self-employed individuals can put away more than twice as much as the average employee each year using special retirement accounts, including Simplified Employee Pensions (SEPs) and solo 401(k) plans.

-Collectively, these workplace-based retirement accounts are referred to as "defined contribution" plans.
+Collectively, these workplace-based retirement

+accounts are referred to as "defined contribution" plans.
 Employees are responsible for contributing to their own accounts (sometimes supplemented by employer contributions) and deciding how to invest the money.
 With traditional pension plans, employers shoulder the burden for funding and investing pension funds on behalf of employees.
 Eligible retirees can count on a regular monthly pension benefit or a lump-sum payout from these defined-benefit plans.

 Traditional IRAs.
-Anyone who has earned income from a job and who is younger than 701⁄2 can contribute to a traditional IRA.
-You may set aside up to \$5,500 of your earnings in an IRA for 2014.
-And if you are age 50 or older by the end of the year, you can add an extra \$1,000 in "catch up" contributions, for a total of \$6,500.
-(The contribution limits may increase in the future.)
+Anyone who has earned income from a job can contribute to a traditional IRA.
+You may set aside up to \$6,000 of your earnings in an IRA for 2020.
+And if you are age 50 or older by the end of the year, you can add an extra \$1,000 in "catch up" contributions, for a total of \$7,000.
 In most cases, you can deduct your IRA contribution if you are not covered by a retirement plan at work.

 If you have an employer-provided plan, the deductibility of your contribution hinges on your income.
-You can deduct your full IRA deposit if you are married and your adjusted gross income doesn't top \$96,000 in 2014, or if you are single and your income doesn't exceed \$60,000.
+You can deduct your full IRA deposit if you are married and your adjusted gross income doesn't top \$104,000 in 2020, or if you are single and your income doesn't exceed \$65,000.
 The deduction phases out above those income levels.
-(Income-eligibility limits will increase in future years to keep pace with inflation.)

-If you are married and not covered by a retirement plan at work but your spouse is, you can deduct your full IRA contributions if your joint income doesn't exceed \$181,000 in 2014.
-If you work but your mate doesn't, you can set up a spousal IRA for him or her and contribute the maximum \$5,500 for 2014 or \$6.500 if he or she is 50 or older.
+If you are married and not covered by a retirement plan at work but your spouse is, you can deduct your full IRA contributions if your joint income doesn't exceed \$196,000 in 2020.
+If you work but your mate doesn't, you can set up a spousal IRA for him or her and contribute the maximum \$6,000 for 2020 or \$7,000 if he or she is 50 or older.